Oral Fixation, Vol. 2

 Musically the album follows in the vein of her earlier works: heavily influenced by Latin pop styles, it additionally incorporates elements of dance-pop and pop rock.
 Upon its release, Oral Fixation, Vol. 2 received generally favorable reviews from music critics, who complimented it as her strongest project to date.
 The album debuted at number five on the US Billboard 200 with first-week sales of 128,000 copies.
 The album was later certified platinum by the Recording Industry Association of America (RIAA) and has sold over 1.7 million units in the country.
 It additionally topped charts in Denmark and Mexico.

 Three singles were released from the album.
 Its lead single, "Don't Bother", reached number 42 on the US Billboard Hot 100.
-The second single, "Hips Don't Lie", peaked at number 1 in the US, becoming her first single to do so.
-The third and final single, "Illegal", peaked at number 1 on the Billboard Hot Dance Club Songs component chart.
-The album was reissued in 2006 due to slow sales with a revised tracklist and two added tracks: "Hips Don't Lie" and an alternate version of "La Tortura".
+Due to its underperformance, the album was reissued in 2006 with a revised tracklist and two added tracks: "Hips Don't Lie" and an alternate version of "La Tortura".
+"Hips Don't Lie" was released as the lead single of the reissue and second single overall.
+It peaked at number one in seventeen countries including the US, becoming her first single to do so.
+The third and final single, "Illegal", peaked at number one on the Billboard Hot Dance Club Songs component chart.
 In December 2006, the album was included in a box set along with Fijación Oral, Vol. 1, titled Oral Fixation, Vol. 1 & 2.
 Both projects were promoted through the Oral Fixation Tour, which visited 39 countries throughout 2006 and 2007.